 - Inability to turn your arm from palm up to palm down or vice versa

 When to see a doctor

 If you have enough pain in your arm that you can't use it normally, see a doctor right away.
-And do the same for your child.
-Delays in diagnosis and treatment of a broken arm, especially for children who heal faster than adults do, can lead to poor healing.
+The same applies to your child.
+Delays in diagnosis and treatment of a broken arm, especially for children, who heal faster than adults do, can lead to poor healing.

 Common causes for a broken arm include:

 - Falls.
 Falling onto an outstretched hand or elbow is the most common cause of a broken arm.

 - Sports injuries.
 Direct blows and injuries on the field or court cause all types of arm fractures.